 You want to set the bar, but you don’t want to set it too high.
 Decide what type of job you want and what you feel is a good salary range.
 Do research to determine what an average salary is in your area for the job you want.

 If you find you are not successful, review your requirements again to see if your expectations are too high.
 It is possible you may have to lower your salary expectations initially or you may need to relocate to meet your salary needs.
-Flexibility in job search is often critical.
+Flexibility in the job search is often critical.

 If you recently returned from deployment, these tips can help you return to your job seamlessly or could help you move into a job that will lead to a thriving career.
 Your military service is a benefit to many employers, so be sure to use the skills and knowledge you gained during your deployment to make yourself irresistible to potential employers.